scikit-hep/pyhf/docs/development.rst

 PyPI
 ^^^^

-Once the deployment has been examined, installed, and tested locally by the maintainers final deployment to PyPI_ can be done.
+Once the TestPyPI deployment has been examined, installed, and tested locally by the maintainers final deployment to PyPI_ can be done by creating a GitHub Release:

-Releases are performed through GitHub Releases.

-* From the ``pyhf`` `GitHub releases page <https://github.com/scikit-hep/pyhf/releases>`__ select the `"Draft a new release" <https://github.com/scikit-hep/pyhf/releases/new>`__ button.
+#.
+From the ``pyhf`` `GitHub releases page <https://github.com/scikit-hep/pyhf/releases>`__
+   select the `"Draft a new release" <https://github.com/scikit-hep/pyhf/releases/new>`__ button.
-* Select the release tag that was just pushed, and set the release title to be the tag (e.g. `v1.2.3`).
+#.
+Select the release tag that was just pushed, and set the release title to be the tag
+   (e.g. `v1.2.3`).
-* Use the "Auto-generate release notes" button to generate a skeleton of the release notes and then augment them with the preprepared release notes the release maintainer has written.
+#.
+Use the "Auto-generate release notes" button to generate a skeleton of the release
+   notes and then augment them with the preprepared release notes the release maintainer has written.
-* Select "This is a pre-release" if the release is a release candidate.
+#.
+Select "This is a pre-release" if the release is a release candidate.
-* Select "Create a discussion for this release" if the release is a stable release.
+#.
+Select "Create a discussion for this release" if the release is a stable release.
-* Select "Publish release".
+#.
+Select "Publish release".

 Once the release has been published to GitHub, the publishing workflow will build a sdist and wheel, and then deploy them to PyPI_.